marcusklaas/backbonzo/readme.md

 priority todo list
 ------------------

+- [ ] sort the error handling mess
 - [ ] take parameters/ read from configuration file
 - [ ] seperate commands for initialization and ordinary backup
 - [ ] add timeout parameter
 - [ ] test correctness and reversibility of encryption
 - [ ] export index and config
 - [ ] implement decryption command (total, file) with timestamp
+- [ ] split file writing and encryption to different threads

 build
 -----